secrethub/actions/README.md

 No more copy-pasting sensitive values into a GUI.
 Securely load secrets into GitHub Actions and sync them automatically.

+This Action is officially supported and actively maintained by SecretHub, but community contributions are very welcome.

 ## secrethub/actions/env-export

 The `env-export` action reads all referenced secrets from environment variables prefixed by `secrethub://` and secrets specified in the `secrethub.env` template file, and makes the secret values available as environment variables to the rest of the job.